thomasthesecond/conditional-loading/README.md

 * 4 KB: Mobile-first (only necessary content loaded)
 * 7 KB: Desktop-first (all content loaded at once)

+But as we know, making our files smaller, while always important, is only a small part of creating high-performance website.
+[Reducing HTTP requests](http://developer.yahoo.com/blogs/ydn/high-performance-sites-rule-1-fewer-http-requests-7163.html) is top priority.
+See [Issues](#issues) below.

+<a name="issues"></a>
 ## Issues

 Please report any issues or questions you may have.
 I'm sure that this method is far from perfect and can be improved upon.
 The goal is to create a solution that can safely and effectively be used on production-ready websites.

 ### HTTP Requests

 The additional HTTP requests added by the AJAX includes could keep this from being a viable solution on larger websites.
 In the demo, the number of requests more than double on larger screens.
+While these extra requests only occur on larger screens, it's possible that a larger screen could be an iPad using a 3G network.

-[Filament Group](http://filamentgroup.com/lab/ajax_includes_modular_content/) created a nice workaround by concatenating the embeds into a single file, thus a single request.
+* [Filament Group](http://filamentgroup.com/lab/ajax_includes_modular_content/) created a nice workaround by concatenating the embeds into a single file, thus a single request.
+* On ExpressionEngine websites, I had a crazy thought to use one or a few embeds for all content.
+Basically, manually concatenating what would be many separate files and then writing some extra JavaScript to pull in the specific section of content where it's needed.

 <a name="inspiration"></a>
 ## Inspiration